dbos-inc/dbos-docs/docs/api-reference/contexts.md

 invokeChildWorkflow<T extends any[], R>(wf: Workflow<T, R>, ...args: T): Promise<R>
 ```

-Invoke a workflow and wait for it to complete, returning its result.
+Invoke a child workflow and wait for it to complete, returning its result.
 The syntax for invoking workflow `wf` in class `Cls` with argument `arg` is:

 ```typescript